 Yes, you can use frozen seafood and simply cook them frozen.
 You'll just need to add a couple of extra minutes to the cooking time for that particular item if it's lobster or crab, frozen shrimp still cooks in 2-3 minutes.

-- Add the lobster tails, live clams, corn, and crab sections and cook for 5 minutes.
+Step 3: Add the lobster tails, live clams, fresh corn, and crab legs or sections and cook for 5 minutes.

-- Drain the water from the pot (reserving 1 cup for the seafood sauce, and spread the seafood boil over newspaper on the table or on baking sheets.
+Step 5: Drain the water from the pot (reserving 1 cup for the seafood sauce, and dump the cooked seafood over newspaper on the table or on baking sheets.
 Let the seafood rest for 5 minutes.

 Serve